ithoc-training/atmosphere-service-products/README.md

 - List of found products with a maximum of 25 products.
 - [OPTIONAL] Pagination of all found products with 25 products per page.
 - [OPTIONAL] Auto-complete suggestions while typing keywords.

+### Filter Options
+- Filters based on categories and price range.
+- [OPTIONAL] Filter by product condition (new/used) and location.
+- [OPTIONAL] Ability to apply multiple filters simultaneously.
+- [OPTIONAL] Modify the filter options without starting over.

+### Sort Functionality
+- Option to sort search results by price (ascending and descending)
+- [OPTIONAL] Sort by listings creation date (ascending and descending).

+### Search History and Saved Searches
+- [OPTIONAL] Ability for users to view their recent search history.
+- [OPTIONAL] Option to save frequent searches for easy future access.